 It’s also important to remain positive – we’re wired to more successfully absorb a positively written statement than a negative one.
 So, for the best results from an affirmation, instead of ‘I am not …’ it’s beneficial to rewrite to be an ‘I am’ assertion.

 Affirmations can be used for both tangible and intangible hopes, wishes, and goals.
-My personal belief is that over and above attaining increased wealth or status, gratitude and reframing are the most beneficial way for us to achieve happiness.
+Over and above attaining increased wealth or status, gratitude and reframing are the most beneficial ways for us to achieve happiness.
 Therefore my recommendation is to use affirmations accordingly.

 The fact is, you could be a billionaire living in the most desirable location on the planet, and without a healthy mindset, you still wouldn’t be happy.